cmink/dim-wish-list-sources/craigmink/notes/s14_crucible_notes.md

   - Eye of the Storm, Slideshot
 ## PvE
   - (none)
-  - Extended Mag, High Caliber Rounds
+  - Extended Mag, High-Caliber Rounds
   - Ambitious Assassin, Threat Detector
   - High-Impact Reserves, Multikill Clip, Wellspring, One for All